 Anyway, you might think I’m not the one who stays up and prepares all these concepts and storyboards, that’s why I’m doing all the talking here… But what I am trying to help you to understand is that the corporate world is full of challenges.
 It can break us, it can make us stronger, how we navigate around those challenges is important.

 I don’t ever want you to feel that your efforts are not seen.
 I see your efforts.
 I see your struggles.
 I see your frustration.
 Understand this, I share how you feel, not as your manager, but also your friend.
 Don’t ever keep things to yourself.
 Even when I am being unreasonable to you, talk to me, tell me that I am being unreasonable.
 Because you are the person I hired.
 I saw something in you.
-So did our general manager.
-Does that not speak enough of your own worth in our eyes?”
+Does that not speak enough of your own worth in my eyes?”

 Now… I didn’t know how or what to respond to her.